sennayrton/sennayrton/README.md

 **Talking about Personal Stuff:**

-- 🚀 In addition to IT, I enjoy strength training and reading about nutrition or business 📖.
+- 🚀 In addition to IT, I enjoy strength training and reading about technology, fitness or racing competition 📖.
 I like riding my bike from time to time;

 **Connect with me:** 📌